jubinben98/Object-detection-model-evaluation/ReadMe.md

 ## About the software
+This project aims to develop a software tool for evaluating object detection models' performance on a street dataset.
+The dataset comprises images containing both cars and pedestrians, and the model's performance is evaluated on its ability to detect these objects separately.
+The primary metrics used for evaluation are mean Average Precision (mAP) and speed of inference.

-The software is made for the evaluation for the object detection model.
-Mention the directory where the test images and the labels are present inside the config.ini file which is present in product/etc/
+The software tool is designed to be user-friendly and customizable.
+To run the software, the user needs to mention the directory where the test images and labels are located inside the config.ini file, located in product/etc/.
+This feature provides flexibility to the user to choose their desired directory location.

-The software uses SSD-MobileNet tensorflow model as default which is present in product/models/.
-SSD-mobile net is trained on COCO dataset.
+The software uses the SSD-MobileNet TensorFlow model as the default.
+This pre-trained model is trained on COCO dataset, which is a large-scale object detection, segmentation, and captioning dataset.
+The SSD-MobileNet model is chosen for its high accuracy and generalizability on various object detection tasks.

+Additionally, this software tool also includes a deployment feature.
+To build the environment and generate the docker-compose, the user can find the docker-compose file in the directory Object-detection-model-evaluation/docker-compose.yml.
+The requirements.txt file, present in Object-detection-model-evaluation/product/docs/requirements.txt, provides information about all the dependencies used in this project.

+Overall, this project provides a comprehensive software tool for evaluating object detection models' performance on street datasets, with features such as user customization, pre-trained models, evaluation metrics, and deployment capabilities.
+The software's flexibility and automation streamline the evaluation process, making it easier for researchers and developers to evaluate and compare different models' performance.

 ### About the configurations (location -> product/etc/config.ini)
 The software uses all the parameters mentioned in the config.ini file.